Sznotti2/AIAlarm/README.md

 This is my first ever repository.
 If you have any suggestion or idea about the project please let me know.

-## It is far from being done yet, may not even run on your machine.
+## This is far from finished, it may not even be running on your machine.
 My plan is to regularly update the project while learning android developement.

 (planned) Functionalities of AIAlarm 1.0.0: